booktay/srclus/client/README.md

 ### Description

 This a web application for showing clustering result.
+It has 3 part

+1. Search Part : Top side
+2. Cluster Name Part : Left side
+3. Thread cluster Part : Right side

+You can input a search word and put a search button.
+A clustering process may take approximately **1 minute** then show a result on the web.
+If you don't want to wait, You can input **apple** or **avenger**.
+I prepared these words for showing my example clustering.

+### Directory Structure

-- #### Client Directory Path
+- #### Client Directory

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

   ```
   client/